-Decentralized Finance (DeFi) had a great performance in 2021, and many predict that this year in 2022 will be the year of staking coins.
+Decentralized Finance (DeFi) had a great performance in the past, and many predict that this year in 2023/2024 will be the year of staking coins.
 Crypto staking is also a strategy how to gain a profit even when the bear cycle appears in the cryptocurrency market.

 What Is Crypto Staking